Predictive Control Strategies for Sustaining Innovation Adoption on Multilayer Social Networks: Introduction

-This paper provides novel theoretical and numerical contributions to the understanding of how social influence, individual predispositions, and feedback from adoption interact to shape the large-scale diffusion of sustainable behaviors and innovations.
-Our contribution is four-fold.
-First, building on the preliminary model introduced in \cite{Alutto2025MPC}, we propose an \emph{adoption-opinion} model that couples a compartmental adoption process with opinion dynamics over a multilayer network.
+First, we propose an \emph{adoption-opinion} model that couples a compartmental adoption process with opinion dynamics over a multilayer network.
 The propagation occurs in a closed population partitioned into communities, each representing a group characterized by socio-demographic aspects, e.g., age, education, geographic area, or a level of mobility.
 Mobility is particularly relevant in applications such as electric vehicle adoption: more mobile communities are more visible in the network and can influence adoption dynamics differently from less mobile ones.
 Inspired by the SIV epidemic framework \cite{Xu2024}, we divide the population into three compartments: Susceptible, Adopter, and Dissatisfied (SAD).
 The first layer captures adoption dynamics through social contagion and perceived benefits, modulated by peer imitation and local opinions.
 Individuals adopt when they perceive sufficient value, determined by neighbors’ behavior and the local opinion climate, but may later abandon the behavior, entering the dissatisfied compartment.
 This formulation captures churn, a feature commonly observed in real-world adoption of green technologies.
-The second layer describes opinion evolution via a modified Friedkin-Johnsen model \cite{Friedkin1990}, where individuals balance intrinsic beliefs with influence from their social network and the observed adoption levels in the physical layer.
+The second layer describes opinion evolution via a modified Friedkin--Johnsen model \cite{Friedkin1990}, where individuals balance intrinsic beliefs with influence from their social network and the observed adoption levels in the physical layer.
 This allows the inclusion of stubborn agents and heterogeneous predispositions, reflecting realistic patterns in sustainability contexts where beliefs are deeply personal and adoption is rarely universal.
 The resulting multilayer structure aligns with recent literature \cite{Paarporn2017, She2022, Wang2022}, capturing the bidirectional feedback between behavior and belief: adoption influences opinions, which in turn modulate the likelihood of adoption.
-Second, we study two fundamental equilibria of the system: the adoption-free equilibrium, where no individuals have adopted, and the adoption-diffused equilibrium, where a positive fraction of the population is in the \emph{Adopter} compartment.
-We perform a stability analysis for both equilibria, providing explicit conditions for the stability of the adoption-diffused equilibrium, which forms the basis for our optimal control design.
-This analysis ensures that the control problem is well-posed and targets the regime of practical interest, where adoption is sustained.
-Third, we introduce an optimal control problem aimed at maximizing adoption over time.
-Unlike epidemic control strategies that suppress contagion, our interventions focus on \emph{shaping opinions} rather than directly enforcing adoption, in line with realistic policy tools such as awareness campaigns, media influence, and educational initiatives.
-We further extend the framework to incorporate two complementary control pathways: interventions that enhance the \emph{propensity to adopt}, reducing practical barriers such as cost or accessibility, and measures that improve \emph{user experience} and reduce dissatisfaction, thereby limiting churn from the \emph{Adopter} to \emph{Dissatisfied} compartment.
-The control problem is implemented through a nonlinear Model Predictive Control (MPC) scheme \cite{Rawlings2014}, which computes optimal interventions over a moving horizon while respecting feasibility and budget constraints.
-Importantly, we prove recursive feasibility of the MPC formulation and establish the stability of the closed-loop system, ensuring asymptotic convergence to the desired adoption-diffused equilibrium.
-Fourth, we carry out a qualitative comparison of the alternative control strategies through numerical simulations.
-Results show that, without intervention, adoption typically stagnates, whereas our MPC-based control sustains and amplifies adoption across communities, even in the presence of heterogeneous opinions and dynamic dissatisfaction.
-Moreover, the simulations highlight the differential impact of the three levers (opinion shaping, propensity enhancement, and dissatisfaction reduction) offering concrete insights for the design of effective and targeted policy strategies.